 Employees Requesting Disability Accommodations Related to COVID-19

-Employees needing an exemption to the face covering policy, an alternative face covering, or other disability workplace accommodation requests related to COVID-19 should first review the Administrative Guide Policy: 2.2.7 Requesting Workplace Accommodations for Employees With Disabilities, and then contact their supervisor or human resources manager (HRM).
-This policy outlines the process for requesting a workplace accommodation, including the type of documentation that may be required, the evaluation of the request and how to resolve disagreements related to the request.
-Note: clear face masks are available upon request and as needed for disability-related purposes.
-As a reminder, the primary source of COVID-19 transmission continues to be person-to-person.
-Frequent hand-washing is advised.
-Additional prevention and self-care information can be found here.
+Employees needing an exemption to the face-covering policy, an alternative face covering, or other disability workplace accommodation requests related to COVID-19 should first review the Administrative Guide Policy: 2.2.7 Requesting Workplace Accommodations for Employees With Disabilities.
+Then, they should contact their supervisor or human resources manager (HRM).
+This policy outlines the process for requesting a workplace accommodation, including the type of documentation required, the evaluation of the request and how to resolve disagreements related to the request.

 Visitors Requesting Disability Accommodations Related to COVID-19

 Visitors and the Stanford community are welcome to outdoor areas across campus and in buildings currently open to the public (i.e., Cantor Arts Center, Anderson, Stanford Bookstore, etc.).

 Visitors to academic and research buildings and facilities are largely restricted to those approved to be onsite for education, research, and official business purposes.
 Visitors coming to a Stanford campus for academic, business, or research purposes must be hosted by a department or unit.

 If you are enrolled in any continuing education course as a non-matriculated student and/or attending an online event or activity and need a disability-related accommodation please contact the Diversity & Access Office.